JShull/WKWebGL/README.md

-# WKWebGL
+# AAAI WebGL Content 2020

+If you see this page there is either an update on-going or the content is temporary down.
-Public facing repository for hosting a test WebGL model...
+This is a Public facing repository for hosting a test WebGL model designed by Beth Cardier.

-## Test Content
-This is some test content associated with Beth Cardier and a AAAI presentation she is giving.